US dollar will strengthen, Asia growth to ease in 2026: Standard Chartered

 - The US dollar could rally 5% to 8% this year, says Standard Chartered's head of research and chief strategist Eric Robertsen.
 PHOTO: BT FILE

-[SINGAPORE] With the US economy outperforming expectations, Standard Chartered believes that no further monetary policy rate cuts are in the cards for 2026, and the US dollar is poised to move higher.
+[SINGAPORE] With the US economy outperforming expectations, Standard Chartered believes that no further monetary policy rate cuts are on the cards for 2026, and the US dollar is poised to move higher.

 Relative to “pretty downbeat expectations”, the US economy continues to surprise, said global head of research and chief strategist, Eric Robertsen.